ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 that match a Prohibit, then only keep candidates that match a Require, then sort candidates according to Preferred properties, and then use Avoided properties as a tiebreaker.
-In case of conflicts between protocol and path selection properties, path selection properties take precedence.
+In case of conflicts between Protocol and Path Selection Properties, Path Selection Properties take precedence.
-For example, if an application indicates a preference for a specific path, but also a preference for a protocol not available on this path, the transport system will try the path first, so the protocol selection property might not have an effect.
+For example, if an application indicates a preference for a specific path, but also a preference for a protocol not available on this path, the transport system will try the path first, so the Protocol Selection Property might not have an effect.

-All Transport Properties used in the pre-establishment phase are collected in a TransportParameters Object that is passed to the Preconnection Object.
+All Transport Properties used in the pre-establishment phase are collected in a TransportProperties Object that is passed to the Preconnection Object.

 ~~~
-TransportParameters := NewTransportParameters()
+TransportProperties := NewTransportProperties()
 ~~~

-The Individual parameters are then added to the TransportParameters Object.
+The Individual parameters are then added to the TransportProperties Object.
 While all Properties use the `add` call, Transport Properties of Preference Type can use special calls for the levels defined in {{transport-props-preference}}.

 ~~~
-TransportParameters.Add(parameter, value)
+TransportProperties.Add(parameter, value)

-TransportParameters.Require(preference)
-TransportParameters.Prefer(preference)
-TransportParameters.Ignore(preference)
-TransportParameters.Avoid(preference)
-TransportParameters.Prohibit(preference)
+TransportProperties.Require(preference)
+TransportProperties.Prefer(preference)
+TransportProperties.Ignore(preference)
+TransportProperties.Avoid(preference)
+TransportProperties.Prohibit(preference)
 ~~~

 For an existing Connection, the Transport Properties can be queried any time by using the following call on the Connection Object:

 ~~~
-TransportParameters := Connection.GetTransportParameters()
+TransportProperties := Connection.GetTransportProperties()
 ~~~

+{{transport-props}} provides a list of Transport Properties.

 Note that most properties are only considered for Connection establishment and can not be changed after a Connection is established; however, they can be